 Data analysis

-Differences in water chemical parameters between sample A and sample B were tested by using t-test (for pH) or Mann–Whitney U test (for conductivity and DIP), according to the satisfaction of the normality assumption (Shapiro-Wilk test).
-Effect of MPs addition on pH and conductivity (for all adsorption cycles) and on major cations and anions concentrations, during the 1st and 4th adsorption cycle, were also tested by using Repeated Measures ANOVA (RM-ANOVA) with Fisher's least significance difference (LSD) post-hoc test.
-Differences in Tot-Fedis concentrations and equilibrium adsorption capacity (q) for the different MPs concentrations (treatments) and adsorption cycles (time) were tested by using non-parametric analysis of variance as our data did not satisfied homocedasticity assumptions (Levene test, p < 0.05).
-For this reason, Kruskal-Wallis was carried out to test the differences among treatments and a Friedman ANOVA by ranks was performed to test the significant differences among adsorption cycles.
-For testing if there exist significant differences in these response variables (Tot-Fedis and q) paired t-test analysis between adsorption cycles was performed after the normality was checked by the Shapiro-Wilk test.
-Statistica 7.1 software (StatSoft Inc., Tulsa, USA) was used for the statistical analysis.
+Differences in water chemical parameters between sample A and sample B were tested by using Student’s T-test (for pH) or Mann–Whitney U-test (for conductivity and DIP), according to the satisfaction of the normality assumption (Shapiro-Wilk test).
+The effect of MP addition on pH and conductivity (for all adsorption cycles) and on the concentration of the major cations and anions, during the 1st and 4th adsorption cycles, were also tested by using Repeated Measures ANOVA (RM-ANOVA) with Fisher's least significance difference (LSD) post-hoc test.
+Differences in Tot-Fedis concentrations and equilibrium adsorption capacity (q) for the different MP concentrations (treatments) and adsorption cycles (time) were tested by using non-parametric analysis of variance, since our data did not satisfy homoscedasticity assumptions (Levene test, p < 0.05).
+Therefore, a Kruskal-Wallis test was carried out to determine the differences among treatments and a Friedman ANOVA by ranks was performed to analyse the significant differences between adsorption cycles.
+To determine the existence of significant differences in these response variables (Tot-Fedis and q), a paired sample t-test analysis between adsorption cycles was performed after the normality was checked by the Shapiro-Wilk test.
+Statistica 7.1 software (StatSoft Inc., Tulsa, USA) was used for the statistical analyses.

 Results and Discussion